regtracks/regtracks/spec.md

 ### 5.1

-A symbol must appear on the line immediately preceding the beginning delimiter of a pattern or a comma-delimited set of values.
+A symbol must appear precede the beginning delimiter of a pattern or a comma-delimited set of values, with no rule or symbol coming between it and the start of the pattern or set.

 ### 5.2